 Need reasons to buy a short sale?
 Tell any of your friends that you're buying a short sale, and you will probably get looks of pity and offers of sympathy.
 Tell your relatives that you're buying a short sale, and they might clasp their hands over their hearts in disbelief.
-Tell your coworkers that you're buying a short sale and they might laugh at your misfortune.
+Tell your coworkers that you're buying a short sale, and they might laugh at your misfortune.
 Almost everybody knows somebody who was burned trying to buy a short sale.

-If it is under market value, then jump on that short sale before somebody else spots it.
-If you're lucky, the price the seller wants to sell for is the price the bank will take.
-That could be a very good price for you -- but only if a BPO will substantiate it.
+That price is probably not market value.
+It could be under market value or over market value.
+If it is under market value, then make an offer quickly.
+If you're lucky, the seller's asking price will be accepted by the bank.
+The price could be a bargain, but only if a BPO will substantiate it.
 That is the key.

-- Run a radius or a map search within a half mile of your subject property.
+- Run a radius or a map search within a half-mile of your subject property.

 - Look for similar square footage and age.

 - Average the sold sales by adding them together and dividing by the number of homes sold.